 As the grains begin to fill the aphids begin to feed at its base on the ear, drawing off the sugars that should be filling the grain if left unchecked.
 Growers need to continue checking crops for aphids right up to early milky ripe stage (GS73) in barley, late milky ripe (GS77) in wheat, and spray if present in numbers.
 Where aphids are not present, unnecessary application should be avoided as any insecticide application at this time is not bee friendly.
 Of the aphicides approved for use for this purpose, SUMI-ALPHA is the least harmful to bees.

 Pre Harvest Glyphosate

 Winter barley crops are ripening well and thoughts will now turn to grain quality, moisture levels, and ease of harvesting.
 This year in particular grasses and other weeds are a real problem in many fields.
 Pre harvest application of glyphosate is an essential tool to improve the efficiency of harvesting, giving a range of benefits:

--all green tissue removed – ripens any green stems, leaves and pickles so allowing cutting to start earlier in the day & continue for longer
+-all green tissue removed – ripens any green stems, leaves and pickles allowing cutting to start earlier in the day & continue for longer.

 Scutch & general weed control